Behavioral interviewing questions have gotten a bad rap.

 Tips for Conducting a Behavioral Interview

-Having the right behavioral interviewing questions is just one piece of the puzzle.
-This method reaches its fullest potential when you’ve structured the entire process correctly.
+Having the right behavioral questions is just one piece of the puzzle.
+This method reaches its fullest potential when you’ve structured the entire interview process correctly.
 Make sure you have the following in place:

 - Be sure interviewers are trained in behavioral interviewing.
 There is an art and science to this.
 Anyone can ask the prepared questions, but a skilled interviewer will expertly navigate the more challenging and nuanced aspects of the process.

 - Have multiple interviewers ask behavioral questions.
 This will allow you to see the full picture.
 Don’t overdo it though.
 It typically doesn’t take more than three or four interviews to get enough data.